 Shouldn’t Openings Lead to Air Leakage?

 As with most things in the metal building and construction industries, it’s all about your approach.
 Sure, if you were to simply punch unprotected holes into your roof or leave windows wide open, air leakage would be a given.
 The metal building accessories designed to aid with such processes, however, have built-in “safeties” included.
 Your adjustable louvers include operators for easy closure in adverse weather, for instance, while fixed louvers are designed to keep the bad stuff out with no adjustments needed.
-Meanwhile, elements such as roof jacks feature their own protections to keep rain, insects and other things out.
 So long as you’ve got the right accessories and are adequately maintaining your building, you should be in good shape.

 Much as with that favorite cooler you take to the beach, your metal buildings need the opportunity to air out.
 Otherwise, moisture becomes trapped inside — and nobody wins in that scenario.
 If you have questions on any of the above, please feel free to contact our team.
 This is an issue that’s pretty important to us, and one we’re working to get word out about.
 Of course, you’re welcome to contact us about any other related issues, as well.
 We always enjoy hearing from you.